 Monitor Pressure Levels

 Closely monitoring the pressure levels on your manifold gauges is vital to ensure the AC system is charged correctly.
-As you add Freon, keep a keen eye on both the high-pressure and low-pressure gauges.
-The low-pressure side should typically read between 25 to 45 psi, while the high-pressure side should fall between 200 to 250 psi, depending on the system specs and ambient temperature.
+As you add Freon, keep a close eye on both gauges:

 Always refer to the specific manufacturer’s specifications for accurate readings.
 Misreading the pressure can result in an overcharged or undercharged system, leading to inefficiency or damage.
 Make frequent checks during the charging process to avoid any abrupt changes in pressure, which may indicate a problem.
 Wear safety gloves and goggles when working with refrigerants, as they can be hazardous.
 Ensure the connections on your manifold set are secure and leak-free.
 Any leaks can skew your readings and pose safety risks.